ugonnaagwu/practicechangeremote/Week 1/[PM1.1] Empathize with users.md

 As a team:

-1. Spend a few minutes talking about your problem area.
+1. Spend a few minutes talking about your opportunity area.
 Share - are you excited?
 Thoughts after the weekend?
 2. Dive into the strategies shared in the Empathize with uses document.
 Split them up and work individually or in pairs for the interview exercise.
     * Take notes in OneNote or a shared Word doc as you go.
 3. Reach out on Teams if you're blocked or have a question.